shuvo7670/triphub/readme.txt

 == Copyright ==

-Travel Monster WordPress Theme, Copyright 2022 wptravelengine.com Travel Monster is distributed under the terms of the GNU GPL
+TripHub WordPress Theme, Copyright 2022 wptravelengine.com
+TripHub is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by